scholarslab/scholarslab.github.io/pages/about.md

 ## Where are you?

-Scholars' Lab has returned to UVA's Alderman Library!
-We are located on the East Wing of the 3rd floor; our Common Room is Alderman 308, and our various other public and private offices are adjacent (and labeled as 308A-308L).
+Scholars' Lab has returned to UVA's Edgar Shannon Library (formerly Alderman Library)!
+We are located on the East Wing of the 3rd floor; our Common Room is Shannon 308, and our various other public and private offices are adjacent (and labeled as 308A-308L).

 ## How do I contact you?
 For general inquiries, write to [scholarslab@virginia.edu](mailto:scholarslab@virginia.edu).